 Here Comes Honey Boo Boo is a Reality Show program which featured pageant participant Alana Thompson (Honey Boo Boo), along with her mother Mama June Shannon, father Mike Thompson (Sugar Bear) and her three older sisters.
 The show was mostly filmed in and around the family's hometown in rural McIntyre, Georgia.note It was a spinoff of Toddlers & Tiaras.
-It ran on The Learning Channel from 2012 to 2014, making the title character the Poster Child (and current page image) for Network Decay.
+It ran on TLC from 2012 to 2014, making the title character the Poster Child (and former page image) for Network Decay.

 - Big Beautiful Woman: An idea June instills in Alana.
 She encourages her to love herself no matter how much she weighs, and that she's beautiful either way.